 There is no general law establishing the right to holidays in the private sector.
-However, as noted in question 19, establishments in industries previously covered by the now-repealed Puerto Rico Closing Law must be closed on Good Friday and Easter Sunday.
+However, establishments in industries previously covered by the now-repealed Puerto Rico Closing Law must be closed on Good Friday and Easter Sunday.

 Sick leave and sick pay